-Film Review: Dredd 3DA dystopian sci-fi action thriller shot in 3D and 50 shades of gray, this adaptation of the bleakly satirical comic-book series plays its story of future justice at gunpoint straight and dull, despite the near-nonstop mayhem that claims people and prop
+Film Review: Dredd 3DA dystopian sci-fi action thriller shot in 3D and 50 shades of gray, this adaptation of the bleakly satirical comic-book series plays its story of future justice at gunpoint straight and dull.

 In the future, America is a blasted wasteland, and civilization—such as it is—survives only in Mega-City One, a metropolis that stretches from what used to be Boston to the former Washington, DC.
 Seventeen-thousand serious crimes are reported every day, and all that stands between law-abiding citizens and roving gangbangers, drug dealers and all-around berserkers are "judges," peace officers who roll the function of judge, jury and executioner into heavily armored and more heavily armed individuals.
 Individuals like the principled but pragmatic Judge Dredd (Karl Urban)—imagine Dirty Harry if the rules were written so his way of policing were by the book, rather than a maverick affront to laws and systems designed to